dannywade/dnac-sidekick/README.md

 ## Getting Started

+### Authenticating to DNAC
-Users can either store their DNAC login credentials as environment variables or use CLI `login` argument authenticate to their DNAC instance.
+Users can either store their DNAC login credentials (username/password) as environment variables or use the CLI ` dnac-sidekick login` argument authenticate to their DNAC instance.

 ### CLI Login
 ```
 dnac-sidekick login --dnac_url <url> --username <user> --password <password>
 ```
-Once completed, these values will be stored as local environment variables to use with future API requests.
+Once completed, these values will be used to generate a bearer token and store all values as local environment variables to use with future API requests.

 ### Environment Variables

-If using local environment variables to configure DNAC credentials, please use the following names:
+Alternatively, you can set the environment variables yourself.
+If setting them manually, please use the following names:
 ```
 DNAC_URL=<https://dnac_url>
 DNAC_USER=<username>
 DNAC_PASS=<password>
 ```

-*IMPORTANT:* Once the local environment variables are set, make sure to generate a token using the `dnac-sidekick login` command.
-Unlike the previous CLI Login example, the DNAC URL, username, and password will automatically be pulled from the environment variables, so there's no need to set additional flags.
+*IMPORTANT:* If setting the environment variables manually, please make sure to generate the bearer token using the `dnac-sidekick login` command.
+Since the environment variables are set, there's no need to set additional flags.

 ## Usage
 If you are ever stuck with what commands are available, please use `--help`.
 Here's a brief look at what root commands/options available: